 Rinse the rice with clean water 3 times and strain the water.
-Transfer the rice into the inner pot and add water, oil, bay leaves, and ¼ tsp salt.
+Transfer the rice into the inner pot and add water, oil, bay leaves, and ¼ teaspoon salt.

 Close the Instant Pot with its lid.
 Press the manual or pressure cook button and cook on high pressure for 24 minutes.
 Make sure the pressure valve is in the sealing position.
 Once the 24 minutes are up, let the pressure release naturally.